siddharthnarayanan/bert-as-a-service-sentence-similarity/README.md

 # BERT-for sentence similarity

 Bidirectional Encoder Representations from Transformers or BERT has been a popular technique in NLP since Google open sourced it in 2018.
-Using minimal task-specific fine-tuning efforts, researchers have been able to surpass multiple benchmarks by leveraging pre-trained models that can easily be implemented to produce state of the art results. (<-- 2 spaces)
+Using minimal task-specific fine-tuning efforts, researchers have been able to surpass multiple benchmarks by leveraging pre-trained models that can easily be implemented to produce state of the art results. <br />

 ![Evolution of Sentence SImilarity Models](http://siddharthnarayanan.com/wp-content/uploads/2019/09/1_hPxezDTuv308MxlX03eYtg.png)